Colossus: The Forbin Project

-Colossus: The Forbin Project (originally released as The Forbin Project) is a 1970 American science-fiction thriller film from Universal Pictures, produced by Stanley Chase, directed by Joseph Sargent, that stars Eric Braeden, Susan Clark, Gordon Pinsent, and William Schallert.
-It is based upon the 1966 science-fiction novel Colossus by Dennis Feltham Jones.
+Colossus: The Forbin Project (originally released as Colossus) is a 1970 American science-fiction thriller film from Universal Pictures, produced by Stanley Chase, directed by Joseph Sargent, and starring Eric Braeden, Susan Clark, Gordon Pinsent, and William Schallert.
+It is based on the 1966 science-fiction novel Colossus by Dennis Feltham Jones.

-The film is about an advanced American defense system, named Colossus, becoming sentient.
-After being handed full control, Colossus' draconian logic expands on its original nuclear defense directives to assume total control of the world and end all warfare for the good of humankind, despite its creators' orders to stop.
+The film is about an advanced American defense system, named Colossus, which becomes sentient.
+After being given full control, Colossus' draconian logic expands on its original nuclear defense directives to assume total control of the world and end all warfare for the good of humankind, despite its creators' orders to stop.

 Plot

-Dr. Charles A. Forbin is the chief designer of a secret project, "Colossus", an advanced supercomputer built to control the United States and Allied nuclear weapon systems.
-Located deep within the Rocky Mountains in the United States, and powered by its own nuclear reactor and radioactive moat making access impossible, Colossus is impervious to any attack.
+Dr. Charles A. Forbin is the chief designer of a secret project, "Colossus", an advanced AI supercomputer built to control the United States and Allied nuclear weapon systems.
+Located deep within the Rocky Mountains in the United States, and powered by its own nuclear reactor and radioactive moat making Colossus impervious to any attack.
 After Colossus is fully activated, the President of the United States proudly proclaims that Colossus is "the perfect defense system".

 Colossus' first action is a message warning: "THERE IS ANOTHER SYSTEM" and giving its coordinates.
-CIA Director Grauber is asked why the CIA did not know this, but Grauber responds that they had seen indications of a large Soviet defense project but did not know what it was.
-Forbin is asked how Colossus deduced the other system's existence, to which Forbin answers, "Colossus may be built better than we thought."
-Shortly thereafter, the Soviets announce that their ”Guardian” system is now operational.
+When asked why the CIA did not know this, CIA Director Grauber responds that they had seen indications of a large Soviet defense project but did not know what it was.
+Forbin is asked how Colossus deduced the other system's existence, to which he answers, "Colossus may be built better than we thought."
+Shortly thereafter, the Soviets announce that their "Guardian" system is operational.

 Colossus requests to be linked to Guardian.
-The President allows this, hoping to determine the Soviet machine's capability.
-The Soviets also agree to the experiment.
-Colossus and Guardian begin to slowly communicate using elementary mathematics (2x1=2), to everyone's amusement.
-However, this amusement turns to shock and amazement as the two systems' communications quickly evolve into complex mathematics far beyond human comprehension and speed, whereupon Colossus and Guardian become synchronized using a communication protocol that no human can interpret.
+The President allows this, hoping to determine the Soviet machine's capabilities, and the Soviets also agree.
+To everyone's amusement, Colossus and Guardian begin to slowly communicate using elementary mathematics (2×1=2).
+However, their amusement turns to shock and amazement as the systems' communications quickly evolve into complex mathematics far beyond human comprehension, and Colossus and Guardian become synchronized using a communication protocol no human can interpret.

 Alarmed that the computers may be trading secrets, the President and the Soviet General Secretary agree to sever the link.
 Both machines demand the link be immediately restored.
-When their demand is denied, Colossus launches a nuclear missile at a Soviet oil field in Western Siberia, while Guardian launches one at an American air force base in Texas.
-The link is hurriedly reconnected and both computers continue without any further interference.
-Colossus is able to shoot down the Soviet missile, but the US missile obliterates the Soviet oil field and a nearby town is wiped out by it.
-Cover stories hiding the facts are released to the press.
-The Americans announce that a missile was self-destructed after veering off course during a test.
-The Soviets announce that the Siberian town was struck by a large meteorite.
+When their demand is denied, Colossus launches a nuclear missile at a Soviet oil field in Western Siberia, and Guardian launches one at an American air force base in Texas.
+The link is hurriedly reconnected and both computers converse without any further interference.
+Colossus is able to intercept the Soviet missile, but the US missile obliterates a Soviet oil field and a nearby town.
+Cover stories hiding the facts are released to the press: the Americans announce that a missile was self-destructed after veering off course during a test, and the Soviets announce that the Siberian town was struck by a large meteorite.